OokTech/TW5-Bob/README.md

 ### Notes

-*NOTE 1 - .meta files:* Something is currently broken with how .meta files are handled.
-So external images that use `_canonical_uri` aren't working correctly.
+*NOTE 1 - .meta files:* there isn't full support for .meta files.
+The only currently known limitation is that when you rename either the .meta file or the file it describes the changes aren't correctly reflected in the browsers.
-Probably also other things but I don't use .meta files so I am not sure what to test.
-I have been using `img` tags for external images without trouble.
+Renaming in the browser works as expected.
+Also empty .meta files are created for any file with a `_canonical_uri` field.
+This has no effect on the wiki.

 *NOTE 2 - command line arguments and configuration:*
 I am terrible with command line arguments.